 It is the 2010 Kimmel Mendocino Cabernet Franc that you do not want to miss.
 The dark purple color reveals a wine with violet and black cherry aromas.
 The flavors are predominately cherry with hints of chocolate and spices.

 Enhancing the wines was the cuisine from Hotel Angeleno’s West Restaurant.
 Not being a clam lover, the Garlic Clams were delicate and not overpowering, making this an ideal dish to pair with either the Illuminate Sauvignon Blanc or the Four Blocks Chardonnay.
 The Grilled Skirt Steak with Crispy Fingerling Potatoes and Chimichurri Sauce is one that should be on the West’s summer menu.
-It held it’s own with the Kimmel Cabernet Franc.
+It held its own with the Kimmel Cabernet Franc.

 With drive and determination, Jim Kimmel forges away at getting his wines known throughout the country.
 He strives to make his wines better and more affordable.
 One of his messages is that his “wines over-deliver quality for value.”
-It is a balancing act maintaining that quality yet providing the consumer with a good value.
+It is a balancing act maintaining that quality yet providing the consumer with good value.
 You will discover that Kimmel Vineyards has achieved this when you taste the wines.

-For those wanting to sample the Kimmel wines, several restaurants in Los Angeles featuring the wines on their wine lists.
+For those wanting to sample the Kimmel wines, several restaurants in Los Angeles feature the wines on their wine lists.
 They are Culina at the Four Seasons Beverly Hills, Spago Beverly Hills, and Wilshire in Santa Monica.